NikAshanin/Solution-Architect-Road-Map/README.md

 # How to contribute

 Please, feel free to contribute to this Road Map.
-In case, if you are a Solution Architect OR playing a simular role then there are a few possibities how to contribute:
+In case, if you are a Solution Architect OR playing a similar role then there are a few possibilities how to contribute:
 - Create a pull request with improvements.
 - Create an issue with your concerns.
 - Feel free to contact me directly to discuss raised questions.